hyperledger/fabric-chaincode-node/COMPATIBILITY.md

-# Support and Compatibility for fabric-chaincode-java
+# Support and Compatibility for fabric-chaincode-node

 Github is used for code base management, issues should reported in the [FABCN](https://jira.hyperledger.org/projects/FABCN/issues/) component in JIRA.